nef-gpt/adl4cv/submissions/presentation_2/slides.md

 ---

 # Outlook & Further Work
+From MNIST to ShapeNet

+- **Problem**:
-- **State**: Generate conditioned neural fields for ShapeNet
+- Neural Fields for ShapeNet have an increased complexity
+- Context Length would be too high if using all weights

 - **Future**: Retraining Transformer
 - **Future**: Qualitative comparison to State-of-the-Art methods

-- TODO: Graphic showing difference in pipeline

 <!-- [Luis]
 -->